We all would like to reduce our tax exposure and minimise risk of an audit by the regulators.

-- Do not perform a Payroll Year End function until you are sure that your payment summaries are correct and printed.
+- Do not perform a Payroll Year End function until you are sure that your STP finalisation declaration is correct and printed.
 Always perform a payroll back-up before you roll over the year.

-Where payments to employees have been reported to the ATO through single touch payroll, a finalisation declaration generally needs to be made by 14 July 2020 for employers with 20 or more employees and 31 July 2020 for those with 19 or fewer employees.
+Where payments to employees have been reported to the ATO through single touch payroll, a finalisation declaration generally needs to be made by 14 July 2021.
+However, there are some exceptions to this.

-Payment summaries do not have to be provided to employees.
-Instead, employees will be able to access their Income Statement through myGov.
+Employees will be able to access their Income Statement through their myGov account.

-Where you have provided fringe benefits to your employees in excess of $2,000, you need to report the FBT grossed-up amount on their PAYG Payment Summary.
-This is referred to as a `Reportable Fringe Benefit’ (RFB) amount and a label is included on the PAYG Payment Summary for this purpose.
+Where you have provided fringe benefits to your employees in excess of $2,000, you need to report the FBT grossed-up amount.
+This is referred to as a `Reportable Fringe Benefit Amount’ (RFBA).

 Businesses that buy and sell stock generally need to do a stocktake at the end of each financial year as the increase or decrease in the value of stock is included when calculating the taxable income of your business.